taliesin-insa/micro-database/README.md

 	Value string
 }
 ```
+MongoDB is case sensitive so the fields MUST begin with a lower case

 In order to connect to the database, the API uses `const URI = "mongodb://mongo:27017/"` (see also the [Standard Connection String Format](#standard-connection-string-format))

 ## Rest API